 Australian Poison Information Centre phone number

 With Australia home to plenty of dangerous animals, it doesn’t hurt to be prepared in case you come across one.
-The Poison Information Centre will be able to provide advice for anyone who has been bitten, stung, or come into contact with the Australian wildlife, and can be reached on 13 11 26.
+The Poison Information Centre will be able to provide advice for anyone who has been bitten, stung, or come into contact with Australian wildlife, and can be reached on 13 11 26.

 Australian Kids Helpline phone number

-A private and confidential counselling service for young people aged 5 to 25, Kids Helpline is a handy number to have for those who are having problems at home, or are struggling with changes or simply need to talk to someone.
+A private and confidential counselling service for young people aged five to 25, Kids Helpline is a handy number to have for those who are having problems at home, or are struggling with changes or simply need to talk to someone.
 Kids Helpline can be reached on 1800 551 800.

 Other Australian phone numbers you should have